Photo by Frank Camhi / Shutterstock

 Monaco is known as a playground for the affluent with its famous casinos, The Grand Prix, the French Riviera and tax-friendly policies.
 But now, Monaco is also becoming known as a top wellness destination, and it’s doing so by reaching to its past and innovating for the future, getting on the boards for day spas in Monaco.

 Since the turn of the 20th Century, European aristocracy and elite have followed in the footsteps of the ancient Greeks and Romans to Monaco’s thermal centers, escaping cold winters to enjoy the curative benefits of the Mediterranean Sea.
-Today, travelers can get a taste of that at Monaco’s many day spas.
+Today, travelers can get a taste of that at Monaco’s many hotels and spas.
 Take a look at what’s trending in the trendy town.

 THERMES MARINS MONTE-CARLO